 One of the mysteries of the English language finally explained.

-The mental process by which one word or image may spontaneously suggest another without any necessary logical connection.
+The mental process by which one word or image may spontaneously suggest another without any apparent connection.

 - ‘Before I started drafting the piece, I sat down and wrote out about two pages of free association, just listing images that fit with two of the themes of the story.’